stevedep/Netatmo_PPM_Hue/README.md

 #### API Credentials

 Netatmo API credentials can be created via https://dev.netatmo.com/apps/.
 Register an APP to get a ClientID and Client Secret.

+#### Configuration

+When you intitiate a class instance a number of parameter values are required.
+The following paramters are required to obtain the CO2 levels:
+* _CLIENT_ID
+* _CLIENT_SECRET
+* _USERNAME
+* _PASSWORD
+* scope
+* _BASE_URL

+You also need to specify the IP adress of your HUE bridge.
+This is done using the parameter *_IP*.
+You can find you IP adres by using your HUE app and going to 'Settings' -> 'Hue Bridges' -> 'Information Icon'.

+##### Settings
+The settings parameter consists of a nested dictionary with the rooms that each have a station or optionally also a module to retrevieve the CO2 level.
+The light(s) that need to be coloured in that room are specified (in a list).
+Finally, optionally, you can specify a motion sensor that checks for presence in the room.

+To obtain the light and sensor identifiers, I recommend the app 'all 4 hue'.
+In this app you can select a light or sensor and then choose 'show internal identifier'